unik-name/help-unikname/docs/2-unikname-id/howto-get-individual-unikname.md

 next: false
 ---

-# How to get your own UniknameIDentifier?
+# How to get your own Unikname IDentifier?

 :::warning Prerequisite
 :heavy_check_mark: You've already installed My Unikname App on your smartphone.